10/11/13

 Rhino drops da bomb and unleashes PHAT TRAX: The Best Of Old School.
 This slammin' 50-track 5-volume set includes some of the phattest artists from the Old School such as George Clinton, Funkadelic, Fatback, Mass Production, One Way, and Faze-O. Phat Trax also features classic cuts by Otis & Carla, Lyn Collins, The JB's, and The Meters.
 Rhino's Phat bonus to you is the long and unedited versions of most of these tracks.

-Picking up where Rhino's In Yo' Face series left off - no, wait, scratch that - Phat Trax actually has some of the same funk already anthologized on In Yo' Face but makes every effort to include full length album cuts and extended versions of songs while In Yo' Face often opted for radio friendly single versions.
-Each of the five volumes released in August 1994 features 10 tracks with many of them making not just the R&B charts but also the Dance charts as well.
+Picking up where Rhino's In Yo' Face series left off - no, wait, scratch that - Phat Trax actually has some of the same funk already anthologized on In Yo' Face but makes every effort to include full-length album cuts and extended versions of songs while In Yo' Face often opted for radio friendly single versions.
+Each of the five volumes released in August 1994 features 10 tracks, with many of them making not just the R&B charts but also the Dance charts as well.
 Another differentiating aspect between the two series is Phat Trax is not chronological.

-Now, if you've read this far and you're looking at the copies of the Phat Trax discs in your collection and scratching your head because they don't look the same, you're absolutely right.
-In 1997, Rhino revisited the Phat Trax series, including all new artwork for the first five volumes as well as introducing two new volumes into the collection.
+Now, if you've read this far and are looking at the copies of the Phat Trax discs in your collection, scratching your head because they don't look the same as the ones featured above, you're absolutely right.
+In 1997, Rhino revisited the Phat Trax series, introducing all-new artwork for the first five volumes and adding an additional two volumes to the collection.
+The track lists for each of those first five volumes remain the same.
+Before we review the two new volumes in the series, here's the very colorful, updated 1997 artwork that graces the covers of Volumes 1-5 that you may have in your collection:

 2 comments: